A. Our appointment

 Our usual business hours are between 9.00 a.m. and 5.30 p.m. from Monday to Friday each week, excluding Bank Holidays.
 However, we are generally pleased to offer clients out-of-hours appointments, and where necessary we are happy to see clients at home or at their place of work.

 We strive to be as flexible and accommodating as possible.
-Outside normal business hours our main office telephone number is manned by a Lawyer at all times giving you the confidence that you will always be in safe hands.
+Outside normal business hours, a Lawyer mans our main office telephone number at all times giving you the confidence that you will always be in safe hands.

 S. Banking Crisis